DanLavine/willow/README.md

  If a counter was to be set to 0.
 It is removed from the Limiter service entierly.

-### Locker
+### Locker Service
-The locker service is a simple distributed locking service that for now, I don't believe will be reachable from any clients as it serves as the internal distributed locks for the `Limiter`.
-This could change going forward as locks become more complicated.
+The locker service is a simple distributed locking service that for now, I don't believe this will be reachable from any clients as it serves as the internal distributed locks for the `Limiter`.
+This could change going forward as locks serve a more complicated feature set other than simply Lock/Unlock.

 Full api documentation can be found [here](https://danlavine.github.io/willow/docs/openapi/locker/)

 ## Building and Running

 See the `docker` directory

-## APIs

-All the service have a /docs endpoints. need to figure out how to display the `docs/openapi` nicely in github.